Summaries are not available in Denodo Professional or in Denodo Standard. See also Denodo Platform - Subscription Bundles.

 Description: a description for the summary.

-To create the summary, the Execution Engine does the following:
+When clicking on Save and load data, the Execution Engine does the following:

 It creates a table in the underlying database of the selected JDBC data source.